CAFAudit/audit-service/caf-audit-monkey/README.md

 The Audit Monkey can be run in a number of functional configurations.
 Details of these functional configurations are outlined in the table below.
 The three key functional configurations cover:

-* Sending Audit Events directly to Elasticsearch or via the Audit WebService
+* Sending Audit Events directly to Elasticsearch or via the Audit Web Service
 * Sending Audit Events continuously or in random mode featuring sleeps
 * Executing as a single-threaded process or as a multi-threaded process